SVF-tools/WebSVF/README.md

 - **[WebSVF-frontend-server](/src/WebSVF-frontend-server) :**

 NodeJS based Web-Server that is responsible for Front-End output of the *Bug Analysis* Tool.
-It is deployed automatically by the **[WebSVF-frontend-extension](/src/WebSVF-frontend-extension)**.
-Please refer to the **[WebSVF-frontend-extension](/src/WebSVF-frontend-extension)** for instructions regarding its deployment.
+It is deployed automatically by the **WebSVF-frontend-extension** (Please refer to the **[WebSVF-frontend-extension](/src/WebSVF-frontend-extension)** for instructions regarding its deployment).

 - **[WebSVF-frontend-extension](/src/WebSVF-frontend-extension) :**